Newburgh, Aberdeenshire: Local information

-Public Transport providing services to Aberdeen, Peterhead, Ellon and Dyce Airport are presently run by Stagecoach North Scotland.
-Also, not a quarter of a mile out of Newburgh is the aptly named Newburgh Motors garage.
-Education is served by Newburgh Mathers School, named after John Mathers who, just before his death, left the residents of Newburgh enough money to set up a school in the local area for, as he put it, the education and clothing of twenty poor fishermen's sons of Newburgh.
-In terms of secondary education, Newburgh is within the catchment area for Ellon Academy.The tallest point of Newburgh is the knoll Gallows Hill.
-The police station in Newburgh no longer exists: in its place stands a house.
-However, the presence of a cell, in the past, is given away by the bars in one of the windows.
+Public transport, providing services to Aberdeen, Peterhead, Ellon and Dyce Airport, are presently run by Stagecoach North Scotland.

+Education is served by Newburgh Mathers School, named after John Mathers, who, just before his death, left the residents of Newburgh enough money to set up a school in the local area for, as he put it, the education and clothing of twenty poor fishermen's sons of Newburgh.
+In terms of secondary education, Newburgh is within the catchment area for Ellon Academy.

+The tallest point of Newburgh is the knoll Gallows Hill.

+The police station in Newburgh no longer exists: in its place stands a house; however, the presence of a cell, in the past, is given away by the bars in one of the windows.
 Also, in the front of the house are the words police station engraved in the stone.

 Tourist attractions

 The ruined Knockhall Castle is near Newburgh and was inhabited for a century by Clan Udny.

-Coastal and country walks/cycling, bird watching, Sands of Forvie reserve (ducks, waders, seals and more), sea trout angling available.
-Newburgh on Ythan Golf Club – links course.
-Several other golf courses in easy reach.
+Coastal and country walks/cycling, bird watching, Sands of Forvie reserve, sea trout angling available.
+Newburgh on Ythan Golf Club, a links course.
 Wind/kite surfing in the area.
 Sand dunes and sandy beaches.